 In March 2018 animal activists convinced Michael Gove, the UK Secretary of State for the environment, to announce a ban pet on containment fences which use electronic collars.
 They claimed that they “tortured” pets and the department wanted to impose the ban after a rapid consultation.
 Pet owners were devastated as these devices were proving the only way to stop their pets running out of gardens into roads

 Abzed organised a fast-paced counter-campaign.
-In a series of five articles in The Times we revealed that Andrew Lloyd-Webber – the composer of the musical “Cats” and a cabinet colleague of Michael Gove used them on their pets: “Gove faces cabinet cat-fight over pet shock collars”.
-We also coordinated several ministerial meetings and facilitated 500 responses to the consultation from pet owners.
+In a series of five newspaper articles we revealed that Andrew Lloyd-Webber – the composer of the musical “Cats” – was using them on his pets.
+So too was one of Mr Gove’s cabinet colleagues.
+That resulted in this witty headline in The Times: “Gove faces cabinet cat-fight over pet shock collars”.
+We also coordinated ministerial meetings and got 500 pet owners to submit responses to a Government consultation.